The Student Internship Bureau (SIB) advertises paid, project-based internships in and around York that are exclusively

 If you have found your own paid work experience or internship opportunity, it may be useful to contact the SIB and see if we can support the arrangement with the employer.

 You will report to a named contact and if you are unable to work on an agreed date due to illness, you should inform this contact as well as the SIB.
 If you are undertaking a summer vacation internship you will be invited to attend a briefing session at the end of summer term with the SIB.
 If you have any questions or concerns before or during your internship, please contact the SIB.

-You will be paid no less than £8.21 per hour (some internships do offer more and this will have been indicated on Careers Gateway).
+You will be paid no less than £8.72 per hour (some internships do offer more and this will have been indicated on the vacancy description).
 This will be paid to you directly by the University who invoice the employer at a later date.

 At the start of the internship you will be asked to sign an internship agreement - please remember that you are representing the university during your internship.
 As part of the opportunity, you will have to keep a learning journal of your experiences, highlighting what you have done and what skills you have developed.